Best Running Rain Jackets of 2025

 Fit

-Just like any other piece of clothing, fit is the most important aspect of a jacket and is subjective from person to person.
+Just like any other piece of clothing, fit is the most important aspect of a jacket, and preferences vary from person to person.
 Do you want something that fits a bit tighter or a jacket that you can wear with layers underneath?
-The fit and coverage for rain jackets should prevent moisture from getting in due to movements such as bending over or moving your head around.
+The fit and coverage of rain jackets should prevent moisture from getting in, even if you are bending over or moving your head around underneath the hood.

-Accommodating a pack is another consideration when choosing your jacket.
-Some runners prefer to wear a jacket under their pack, while others would rather wear it over their pack to keep gear dry and make it quicker and easier to take on and off.
-Some jackets are specifically sized for a pack underneath, but most will require sizing up to do this.
+Another consideration when choosing your jacket is its ability to accommodate a pack.
+Some runners prefer to wear a jacket under their pack, while others would rather wear it over their pack to keep gear dry and make it quicker and easier to take the jacket on and off.
+Some jackets, like the Salomon Bonatti Trail, are designed to fit a pack underneath, but most others will require sizing up to do this.

-The best rain jacket for running will cover your wrists well and stay below your waistline when you raise your arms.
-Some jackets, such as the Montbell Rain Trekker Jacket, have elastic cords that allow for some cinching of the hem, cuffs, and hood to keep them securely in place and help provide a more custom fit.
-A jacket should also have enough room in the shoulders or adequate stretch in the material to allow for full range of arm motion when running, including reaching for things in your pack, scrambling on technical trails, or just bending over to tie your shoe.
+The best running rain jacket will cover your wrists well, and the hem will stay below your waistline when you raise your arms.
+Some jackets, like the Montbell Rain Trekker Jacket, have elastic cords that allow for some cinching of the hem, cuffs, and hood to keep them securely in place and help provide a more custom fit.
+A jacket should also have enough room in the shoulders or adequate stretch in the material to allow for a full range of arm motion when running, including reaching for things in your pack, scrambling on technical terrain, or just bending over to tie your shoe.

-Best Running Rain Jacket - Montbell Versalite Jacket - pit-zips close up
+Best Running Rain Jacket - runner in the Montbell Rain Trekker Jacket in foggy mountains

 Waterproof Versus Water-Resistant

 The waterproof protection offered by running jackets varies from repelling a few sprinkles to keeping out a monsoon.
 A water-resistant jacket will protect from a brief shower with the help of a durable water-repellent (DWR) coating.
-While water-resistant jackets are lightweight and packable, they will not keep you dry in extended wet weather, as the underlying materials are not waterproof themselves, and persistent rain will overwhelm the DWR.
-You can check out our running windbreaker jacket guide for some great examples of lightweight, water-resistant running jackets.
+While water-resistant jackets are lightweight and packable, they will not keep you dry in extended wet weather, as the underlying materials are not waterproof themselves, and persistent rain will overwhelm the DWR coating.
+You can check out our Best Running Jackets guide for some great examples of lightweight, water-resistant running jackets.
+If you’re just looking for a jacket to keep the wind off, check out our Best Windbreaker Jackets guide.

 Breathability

-Waterproof jackets improve their breathability by using fabric with permeable membranes that have microscopic holes big enough to let water vapor from your body escape but small enough to block water droplets from the outside.
-This technology comes at a premium, though.
-Generally, the more lightweight and breathable a waterproof jacket is, the higher the price tag.
+Generally, the lighter and more breathable a waterproof jacket is, the higher the price tag.
 A pricey jacket with all the bells and whistles may not make sense for everyone, but if you are spending hours running in a cold and soaking rain, the combination of good breathability and waterproof capability can quite literally be a lifesaver.

 Protection

-Staying dry when the wet weather rolls in is why you are looking for the best running rain jacket.
-As we mentioned above, how a rain jacket provides waterproof protection will vary from brand to brand, but generally is a waterproof membrane — such as Gore-Tex, eVent, or Pertex — that is layered with other fabrics.
+Staying dry when wet weather rolls in is why you are looking for the best running rain jacket in the first place.
+As we mentioned above, how a rain jacket provides waterproof protection will vary from brand to brand, but generally, it is a waterproof membrane — such as Gore-Tex, eVent, or Pertex — that layers with other fabrics.

-A rain jacket is often described as having either two, 2.5, or three layers.
-In a two-layer jacket, such as the Montbell Rain Trekker Jacket and Montbell Versalite Jacket, an outer layer of durable water repellent (DWR)-coated nylon is layered or bonded to a waterproof membrane, such as Gore-Tex or similar.
+A rain jacket is generally made of either two, 2.5, or three layers.
+In a two-layer jacket, such as the Montbell Rain Trekker Jacket, an outer layer of DWR-coated nylon is layered or bonded to a waterproof membrane, such as Gore-Tex or similar.

-A 2.5-layer jacket, such as our ultralight winner, the Rab Phantom Waterproof Pull-On Jacket, adds a coating on the innermost layer of the jacket to protect it from body oils, sweat, and other substances that can degrade the material.
-This coating is often called a half layer because it’s not a full material layer.
+A 2.5-layer jacket, such as our favorite ultralight jacket, the Rab Phantom Waterproof Jacket, adds a coating on the innermost layer to protect it from body oils, sweat, and other substances that can degrade the material.
+This coating is considered half a layer because it’s not an entirely separate layer of material.

-A three-layer jacket features the outer layer bonded to the waterproof membrane, with an additional full inner layer of material.
+A three-layer jacket, like the Patagonia Storm Racer Jacket, features the outer layer bonded to the waterproof membrane, with an additional full inner layer of material.
 A three-layer jacket will, in theory, give you the most protection from the elements but at an increased weight and with reduced breathability.

 When choosing a running jacket, more is not always more when it comes to layers.
 Most of our top choices for this guide are two- or 2.5-layer jackets, and that’s because we have found them to have the balance of waterproofness and breathability that runners want.